Teamwork Motion Pictures

 Teamwork Motion Pictures Ltd. (Traditional Chinese: 天幕製作有限公司) is a former Hong Kong film production company.
-The company was established by Cantopop star, actor and film producer Andy Lau, serving as a producer for film in which Lau appeared as an actor.
+The company was established by Cantopop star, actor and film producer Andy Lau, serving as a producer for films in which Lau appeared as an actor.
 Following an intense lawsuit in 2002 with producing partner Clement Mak, Lau renamed the company to Focus Group Holdings Limited.

 Establishment

 Teamwork was established in 1991 by actor/producer Andy Lau as a company involved in film distribution and production.
 In 2000, Lau invested and collaborated with Clement Mak of CCT Telecoms to form to Teamwork Group, which consisted of the following company and four major subsidiaries: